T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: Periodic homeomorphisms up to isotopy

+Let $B$ be a subset of $\partial\Sigma$.
 We denote by $[\phi]_{B, \phi|_B}$ the class of homeomorphisms that are isotopic to $\phi$ by an isotopy that coincides with $\phi|_B$ at $B$ all along the family.
 We denote by $MCG(\Si, B, \phi|_B)$ the set of these classes.
 If $\phi$ and $\psi$ are in the same class we say they are \emph{isotopic relative to the action $\phi|_B$}.
 If the action is the identity on $B$, we omit the action in the notation and recover the classical notion of \emph{isotopy relative to} $B$, that means that all the homeomorphisms in the isotopy fix $B$ pointwise.
 We write these classes simply by $[\phi]_B$.
-We will mainly work in the case $B$ is contained in $\partial \Si$.
+We always consider the case in which $B$ is a union of connected components of $\partial\Sigma$ and denote it by $B=\partial^1\Si$.
 In the case $B=\partial\Si$ we will simply write $[\phi]_{\partial,\phi|_{\partial}}$ or $[\phi]_\partial$.
 Note that in this last case we recover the classical notion of mapping classes fixing pointwise the boundary.